 - Gxc is used only in the case of PMIP variant of S5 or S8.

+- Gxb* is only needed in case the S9* session is initiated from the PCRF towards the BPCF.

+Editor’s note: It is FFS if there are other means than Gxb* to trigger initialisation of the S9* session from PCRF when using untrusted access procedures

 - S9 is used between the H-PCRF and V-PCRF in roaming scenario